tatterdemalion/easy_args/README.md

 # Why?
 Because i was trying to find an easy way to get named parameters like ```name=John``` with lesser effort.
 All the other solutions, including ```argparse``` are way to complicated for basic usage.

+# When should I use it?
+When you do not really need to design a CLI application but a simple script with some parameters. ```easy_args``` does not support docs and help strings, does not validate parameters, does not raise sensible errors for missing parameters and probably never will.
+Also, use it with caution.
+We are actually injecting stuff into function scope here.
+Make sure the decorated functions are isolated from outside world.

 # Installation
 ```
 pip install easy_args